waynezhang/blog/_posts/2008-04-01-textpattern-email-publish-0-2.markdown

 When you publish a new post, this plugin will mail it to everywhere (email address of course :D) you want.

-That means, you can publish the post onto other <span class="caps">BSP*s, which support email publish feature (like live space, or blogger), just as the same time you publish on textpattern.
+That means, you can publish the post onto other BSPs, which support email publish feature (like live space, or blogger), just as the same time you publish on textpattern.

 __History__